SabrinaMFTC/github-basics/notebook.md

 ![img25](/assets/img25.png)

-24 - You can try to solve this conflit following Git's instructions - type `git config pull.rebase false` in order to merge the changes made by you and the other person:
+24 - You can try to solve this conflict following Git's instructions - type `git config pull.rebase false` in order to merge the changes made by you and the other person:

 ```bash
 git config pull.rebase false